 Southwire relies on three main groups for a strong, adaptable supply chain: raw materials providers, logistics and contractors.
-The primary raw materials in our supply chain include metals, such as copper and aluminum, and a wide array of compounds and plasticizers used to coat our wire and cable (such as PVC, XLPE, rubber and CPE).
-Most of these materials come from suppliers in North America, South America and China.
+The primary raw materials in our supply chain include metals, such as copper and aluminum, and a wide array of compounds used to insulate and jacket our wire and cable (such as PVC, XLPE, rubber and CPE).
+Most of these materials are sourced from suppliers in North America, South America and China.

-Southwire’s executive vice president of strategic sourcing, logistics and energy manufacturing oversees our supply chain sustainability.
+Southwire’s executive vice president of distribution, sourcing and manufacturing strategy oversees our supply chain sustainability.
 Southwire also evaluates our Strategic Sourcing Department on the sustainability of our supply chain.

 Strategic Sourcing and Logistics

 Logistics are the most complex and extensive aspect of our supply chain.
 Effectively managing this complexity drives down costs for our customers and reduces our environmental impact.
-To the extent practical, we strategically source raw materials closer to the appropriate manufacturing plant to limit distance traveled, and we use intermodal transport whenever possible.
-Historically, we have sourced approximately 95% of aluminum from the United States to reduce freight costs, which in turn decreases our carbon footprint.
+To the extent practicable, we strategically source raw materials closer to the appropriate manufacturing plant to limit distance traveled, and we use intermodal transport whenever possible.

 We encourage our carrier contractors to participate in the EPA’s Smart Way Program in alignment with our fuel efficiency expectations.
 This program creates a win-win-win outcome: our carriers save on fuel costs, our logistics expenditure declines and the environment benefits from diminished carbon intensity.
 Carrier membership is dependent upon improvement from baseline statistics in various categories.
 To see our performance on the topic, see G4-EN19 below.

 Southwire recognizes the critical role suppliers play in our ability to deliver reliable value to customers.
-We select our suppliers according to their reputation and demonstrated service, quality, innovative technology and price.
+We select our suppliers based on their reputation and demonstrated service, quality, innovative technology and price.
 To ensure our operations proceed without disruption, we work to uphold preferred status with our suppliers by maintaining steady demand.

 We collaborate extensively with the suppliers of our most significant inputs—copper and aluminum—to identify potential risks and opportunities.
 For example, we participate in the Copper Club, hold a series of meetings with the American Copper Council, attend the Center for Copper and Mining Studies (CESCO) annual conference and meet with metals suppliers throughout the year.